Amir Gross Kabiri: Business career

-2.1 Aluminium
+Aluminium

 In the year 2020, he became the owner of Aluminij Industries, an aluminium manufacturing company, with annual revenue of $263 million (USD).
 The company is the largest exporter and importer of BiH.
 Aluminij Industries currently employs 350 people, making it one of the largest employers of the region.
-In December 2021, Aluminij Industries and Glencore International AG signed a two year contract for the supply of 300,000 tons of primary remelt aluminium.
+In December 2021, Aluminij Industries and Glencore International AG signed a two-year contract for the supply of 300,000 tons of primary remelt aluminium.

-2.2 Energy
+Energy

 In April 2022, M.T.
 Abraham Group announced an investment of €32 million in electricity production using solar power.
 It was reported that once operational, solar power station would produce more than 68,000 MWh annually.

-2.3 Aviation
+Aviation

 In August 2022, Kabiri was in negotiations with the Municipality of Mostar to take over the Mostar airport, which is the third largest airport in BiH.

 Philanthropic and community activities

-3.1 Hub of Fine Arts
+Hub of Fine Arts

-In May 2022, Mr. Kabiri opened his own museum space, named “Hub of Fine Arts” in the Balkans.
+In May 2022, Mr. Kabiri opened his own museum space, named "Hub of Fine Arts" in the Balkans.
 The works of art on display at The Hub of Fine Arts represent the first half of the 20th century and the artists of that time period.